Man City crowned Premier League champions after Leicester defeat Manchester United | Goal.com

 City missed the chance to get over the line on their own terms in a home date with Chelsea - their upcoming opponents in a continental showpiece - as they slipped to a 2-1 defeat against fellow Blues.

-Old adversaries Manchester United were, however, to bring the race for Premier League supremacy to a close a day later as they came unstuck against fellow top-four hopefuls Leicester City, who scored a 2-1 win behind goals from Luke Thomas and Caglar Soyoncu to mathematically seal City's triumph.
+Old adversaries Manchester United were, however, to bring the race for Premier League supremacy to a close as they came unstuck against fellow top-four hopefuls Leicester City, who scored a 2-1 win behind goals from Luke Thomas and Caglar Soyuncu to mathematically seal City's triumph.

 With rivals such as Liverpool enduring uncharacteristic struggles this season, City have taken full advantage to position themselves back on the loftiest of perches.